kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 ### `EasyAuthWithAuthMeService` (always on)

-This is a little bit special provider.
-That provider can't be configured and it isn't implementing `IEasyAuthAuthentificationService`.
-This provider is for the development case, so a developer can create a JSON with the content of the `/.auth/me` endpoint of an EasyAuth Azure Web App.
-So you don't need a internet connection or azure for development and can use only local things.
+This is a slightly special provider.
+This provider cannot be configured and does not implement the 'IEasyAuthAuthentificationService'.
+This provider is for development.
+A developer can create a JSON with the content of the `/.auth/me` endpoint of an EasyAuth Azure Web App.
+So you don't need a connection to the internet or azure for development and just use your local things.

 ### `EasyAuthForAuthorizationTokenService`